What This Article Covers

 Other reading of this book shows the overall process, rather than calculation orientation of Manufacturing Resource Planning.

-It ‘s hard to say exactly how effective these types of certifications were.
+It ‘s hard to say exactly how useful these types of certifications were.
 But it is amusing to find this quote from George Plossl, who was a friend and co-author of Oliver Wight regarding the certification program at the time:

 Implementation (of MRP) was viewed as “getting software running on the computer” not as using the programs to run the business, so users were poorly prepared, incomplete systems were installed, and proper foundations were not put into place.
 Under qualified consultants aggravated this by offering to help install MRP II systems and reach in very short time “Class A status,” a set of superficial and systems related criteria more than operations-related requirements.

-Interestingly, there must have been some consulting companies offering this Class A status at the time — however, Oliver Wight’s checklist do not focus on systems related criteria and are more focused on higher level types of criteria.
+Interestingly, there must have been some consulting companies offering this Class A status at the time — however, Oliver Wight’s checklist does not focus on systems related criteria and are more focused on higher level types of criteria.

 All of this is why it is more misleading than clarifying to speak of MRP II in the same sense as MRP.
 For instance, ERP contains MRP.
 However, one could never use the terms ERP and MRP interchangeably, but this is often done with MRP and Manufacturing Resource Planning.
 While this is not understood, this observation was made by George Plossl all the way back in 1984: